-On this day in 1935, German Jews are stripped of their citizenship, reducing them to mere "subjects" of the state.
+On September 15, 1935, German Jews are stripped of their citizenship, reducing them to mere “subjects” of the state.

 After Hitler’s accession to the offices of president and chancellor of Germany, he set about the task of remaking his adopted country (Hitler had to pull some strings even to be eligible for office, as he was Austrian by birth) into the dream state he imagined.
 But his dream was soon to become a nightmare for many.
 Early on in his reign, the lives of non-Jewish German citizens were barely disrupted.
 But not so for Hitler’s “enemies.”
 Hitler’s racist ideology, which elevated those of “pure-blooded” German stock to the level of “masters” of the earth, began working itself out in vicious ways.

 Within the first year of Hitler’s rule, German Jews were excluded from a host of high-profile vocations, from public office to journalism, radio, theater, film, and teaching-even farming.
 The professions of law and medicine were also withdrawn slowly as opportunities.
 “Jews Not Welcome” signs could be seen on shop and hotel windows, beer gardens, and other public arenas.
 With the Nuremberg Laws, these discriminatory acts became embedded in the culture by fiat, making them even more far-reaching.
 Jews were forbidden to marry “Aryans” or engage in extramarital relations with them.
 Jews could not employ female Aryan servants if they were less than 35 years of age.
 Jews found it difficult even to buy food, as groceries, bakeries, and dairies would not admit Jewish customers.
 Even pharmacies refused to sell them medicines or drugs.